Your complete guide to a money-making career in the tech industry

 In 14-years working corporate America jobs, I’ve worked for five different organizations.

 Each company did things differently.
-I got exposed to different development processes, meeting schedules, work attitudes
+I got exposed to different development processes, meeting schedules, work attitudes and company cultures.

 Of course, the work itself differed from place to place and my experience interacting with a variety of technologies and computer environments continued to expand nicely.